-To successfully master the discipline "Object-Oriented Programming" in accordance with the educational program, you must first master the knowledge of the disciplines: "Programming", "Data Structures and Algorithms", "Discrete Mathematics".
+To successfully master the discipline "Object-Oriented Programming" in accordance with the educational program, you must first master the knowledge of the disciplines: "Fundamentals of Programming", "Algorithms and Data Structures", "Discrete Mathematics".

-Competences, knowledge and skills acquired in the study of the discipline "Object-Oriented Programming" can be used to study the disciplines "Software Engineering", "Course work of software engineering", "Parallel programming".
+Competences, knowledge and skills acquired in the study of the discipline "Object-Oriented Programming" can be used to study the disciplines "Methodology and technology of software development", "Components of software engineering", as well as the tasks of educational components "Course work on databases ", "Course work on methodologies and technologies of software development ", " Course work on software engineering components ".